instinctive/edu-advent-2024/src/day10.md

     input <- map (map digitToInt) . lines <$> getContents
 ```

-We then turn this input into a terrain array.
+We then turn this input into a terrain array, as explained below.

 ```haskell top:3
     let terrain = mkTerrain input